Pat Pukur

-Pat Pukur is a village within the jurisdiction of the Jaynagar police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Pat Pukur is a village within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Pat Pukur is located at 22.1271°N 88.4912°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Pat Pukur had a total population of 5,290.

 Transport

 Jaynagar-Jamtala Road links Pat Pukur to the State Highway 1.

 Jaynagar Majilpur railway station is located nearby.

 Healthcare

 Sri Ramakrishna Rural Hospital, with 30 beds, at Nimpith, is the major government medical facility in the Jaynagar II CD block.